bgamari/ghc-wiki-import/commentary/rts/storage.md

   method, but it is easier to allocate contiguous regions (unless the contiguous region is larger than a megablock...).

+We adopt the second approach.
+The following diagram shows a megablock:

+not handled: Image

+We currently have megablocks of 1Mb in size with blocks of 4k in size, but these sizes are easy to change ([includes/Constants.h](/trac/ghc/browser/ghc/includes/Constants.h)).

 ## The Garbage Collector